 - 1 What Causes Lower Back Pain When Running?

 - 3 Low Back Pain Fixes For Everyone

 Runners’ Low Back Syndrome is not a medical term.
-I use it to describe the most common causes of lower back pain in runners.
-Although they are distinct conditions, I still recommend the same self-help treatment for all four.
+We use it to describe runners’ most common causes of lower back pain.
+Although they are distinct conditions, we still recommend the same self-help treatment for all four.
 It can sometimes provide effective relief from any pain.
 These are the conditions:

 1. Facet Joint Irritation

 The vertebrae are the building blocks of the spine.
 These vertebrae are linked to one another by discs at their front (the ones that slip!).
 The back joints are also connected.
 These joints can become inflamed and irritated if you have a large hollow in the lower back, such as a gymnast or dancer, and if your abdominal muscles are weak.
 This could cause pain while running.

 Two joints called the Sacroiliac joints can be found on either side of your lower back, just above your buttocks.
 These joints are easy to spot as they are located next to the two knobbly bones in your lower back.

 You will also find two dimples in your skin that lie above the joints.
 They are called the “Dimples of Venus” (google it to see if you don’t believe me).
 Running can cause us to land on one side or the other of our feet more often than the other.

 This can lead to excessive pressure being applied through the sacroiliac joint (rarely through both).
 It can cause inflammation and pain.